Docs

 Server Configuration

 To add a plugin, you need to import the plugin and pass it to the plugins option of the auth instance.
-For example, to add two facor authentication, you can use the following code:
+For example, to add two factor authentication, you can use the following code:

 auth.ts